Protecting Assets From Possible Future Creditors

 There are all sorts of reasons why nearly everyone should give at least some thought towards protecting what they have.
 An honest law abiding citizen who has spent years paying off their home and saving up for retirement could suddenly be slapped with a lawsuit because of one bad decision - or even be falsely accused.
 We live in a society where six and seven figure personal injury awards sometimes occur without even making the news.

 Fortunately, the law recognizes people are not perfect, and that sometimes bad things happen to good people.
 The law therefore allows certain kinds of assets and income to be protected from most though not all creditors even when a person does not have any kind of special asset protection trust.
 The Nevada Legislature has laid out numerous items which are exempted from execution (court-ordered collection) in Nevada, the list is contained in NRS 21.090.
-Notably, certain kinds of creditors may be able to go after assets that are protected from most other creditors, in the law there are often exceptions to the general rule.
+Life insurance (on the life of the person being sued) proceeds, $605,000 of a person's homestead, and retirement account.
+Notably, certain kinds of creditors may be able to go after assets that are protected from most other creditors; in the law there are often exceptions to the general rule.

 However, any debt secured by the home will generally not be stopped by a homestead exemption.
 For example, if you do not pay the mortgage on the home, the bank can still foreclose on you regardless of whether you file a homestead.
 If you do not pay your taxes or HOA dues, you can still lose the home.
 A homestead exemption will also be ineffective against an IRS lien, mechanics lien against the home, child support payments, spousal support payments, and certain other kinds of debt.

 Filing a homestead declaration for your own home if it is located in Clark County is fairly easy and consists of filling out a form available on the Clark County Recorder's website, getting it notarized, and then filing it.
-Clark County will charge a filing fee of at least $17.
+Clark County will charge a filing fee of $42.
 Many people can easily figure out how to file their own homestead declaration.
-However, if you would like us to help you file a homestead exemption for your primary residence if it is located in Clark County, we can help for a nominal fee ($100 if you are a client of our firm for another matter, and $150 if you are not).
+However, if you would like us to help you file a homestead exemption for your primary residence if it is located in Clark County, we can help for a nominal fee of $200 which includes the Clark County recording fee of $42.

 What about assets that are not protected?
 What about the risk of getting wages garnished?
 What if you own more than one home or you have more than $550,000 in equity in your home?